Play Misty for Me: Plot

 During Evelyn's incarceration, Dave rekindles a relationship with his ex-girlfriend Tobie Williams.
 A few months later, Evelyn again calls the studio to request "Misty".
-She tells Dave that she has been granted parole and is moving to Hawaii for a fresh start in life.
+She tells Dave that she has been released and is moving to Hawaii for a fresh start in life.
 She then quotes the Edgar Allan Poe poem "Annabel Lee".
-That night, while Dave is asleep, Evelyn sneaks into his house and attempts to kill him with a knife, but he manages to fend her off and she escapes.
+That night, while Dave is asleep, Evelyn sneaks into his house and attempts to kill him with a knife, but he fends her off and she escapes.
 Dave has a detective, McCallum, tap his phone in case she contacts him again.

-Dave tells Tobie about Evelyn and cautions Tobie to stay away from him until the woman is caught, to which she agrees.
-Unbeknownst to him, Evelyn has already gained access to Tobie by posing as her new roommate, "Annabel".
-Tobie eventually realizes that Annabel is Evelyn when she sees the fresh scars on Evelyn's wrists, but before Tobie can escape, Evelyn takes Tobie hostage (she ties up Tobie and gags her).
+Dave tells Tobie about Evelyn and cautions Tobie to stay away from him until the woman is caught; she agrees.
+Unknown to him, Evelyn has already become Tobie’s new roommate, "Annabel".
+Tobie realizes that Annabel is Evelyn when she sees the scars on Evelyn's wrists, but before Tobie can escape, Evelyn ties up Tobie and gags her.
 When McCallum arrives at Tobie's house for a welfare check, Evelyn fatally stabs him with a pair of scissors.

 Dave makes the connection between Tobie's roommate and the poem.
 When he calls Tobie to warn her, Evelyn answers and says that she and Tobie are waiting for him.
-Dave switches from a live show to taped music and rushes to the house, where he finds Tobie gagged and bound hand and foot.
-As he approaches the trussed-up Tobie, Evelyn attacks him with her knife, slashing Dave multiple times over three assaults in the darkened house.
+Dave switches from a live show to taped music and rushes to the house, where he finds Tobie bound.
+As he approaches her, Evelyn attacks him with her knife, slashing Dave multiple times in the darkened house.
 On the third assault, Dave punches Evelyn in the face, knocking her backwards through the glass window and on to the balcony; she falls over a railing and then down onto the rocky shore below, to her death.
-A wounded Dave returns into the house and unties Tobie, and the two of them leave the house as his voice on the radio show leads into the song "Misty".
+A wounded Dave returns to the house and unties Tobie, and the two of them leave the house as his voice on the radio show leads into the song "Misty".